-After his education he went to live in Paris on the battlefield of Naseby and then moved permanently to Suffolk.
-Due to his family’s wealth it was not necessary for him to work.
-He spent his time on the arts and studying nature.
+After his education, he went to live in Paris on the battlefield of Naseby and then moved permanently to Suffolk.
+Due to his family’s wealth, it was not necessary for him to work.
+He spent his time in the arts and studying nature.
 He was interested in translations and essay writing as well as editing the work of others.
-FitzGerald was very aware of the success of his contemporaries, and did not feel any kind of pressure to follow in their footsteps.
+FitzGerald was very aware of the success of his contemporaries and did not feel any kind of pressure to follow in their footsteps.

 FitzGerald would eventually marry Lucy Barton and quickly separate from her within a year.
 He had no desire to see her ever again but continued to provide her with financial support.